elibroftw/blog.elijahlopez.ca/content/posts/monero-devs-windows.md

         }
     ```

-5. Set MSYS2 as the default terminal profile on Windows in the `workspace` settings
+5. Set MSYS2 as the default terminal profile for Windows in the VSCode `workspace` settings

     ![Setting default terminal profile](/images/vs-code/setting-default-profile.jpg)